 E. coli (Escherichia coli), shigella, and salmonella are bacteria commonly associated with contaminated blueberries, and can also lead to digestive problems.

 To be on the safe side, it is best to eat fresh berries when you get them to prevent them from becoming moldy or bad.
 If you notice they are moldy as soon as you get home, be sure to take them back to the store.

 Blueberries are a delicious fruit with plenty of health benefits.
 However, you definitely want to get the most out of your blueberries.

 Furthermore, we looked at how to tell if blueberries are bad or moldy.
-The general appearance, skin, color, and touch are important factors in determininge whether a blueberry is bad.
+The general appearance, skin, color, and texture are important factors in determining whether a blueberry is bad.
 In general, moldy blueberries will not likely do harm, but you will still want to throw them away.

 Overall, blueberries are a great part of a healthy diet and lifestyle, and having one to two servings of blueberries daily can add major benefits to your health.

 - Blueberry Juice: Nutrition Facts, Benefits & Healthy Recipes